-\textbf{Generic Scene Reconstruction}: Some NeRF-based methodologies \citep{pumarola2021d,cai2022neural,park2021hypernerf,weng2022humannerf,guo2023vid2avatar,chen2021snarf} offer generic scene reconstruction under a dynamic environment without relying on any parametric template models, making them favorable for extending to any deformable object reconstruction.
+\textbf{Generic Scene Reconstruction:} Some NeRF-based methodologies \citep{pumarola2021d,cai2022neural,park2021hypernerf,weng2022humannerf,guo2023vid2avatar,chen2021snarf,shao2023tensor4d,Cao2023HEXPLANE} offer generic scene reconstruction under a dynamic environment without relying on any parametric template models, making them favorable for extending to any deformable object reconstruction.
 Pumarola \etal \citep{pumarola2021d} extend the traditional NeRF framework by integrating time as an additional input, which facilitates the mapping of each frame's deformed scene to a canonical space.
 Building on this, T-NeRF \citep{li2022neural} utilizes time-varying latent codes to condition the NeRF, improving training speed and rendering quality.
 Cai \etal \citep{cai2022neural} propose using an INN to learn the mapping between deformed and canonical space and show impressive surface reconstruction results optimized from RGB-D videos.
 HyperNeRF \citep{park2021hypernerf} incorporates an additional Multilayer Perceptron to learn the frame-specific topology variations via ambient codes, capturing scene deformations more effectively.
-However, these methods mainly rely on latent codes to capture the relation between frames at different timestamps or topological variations within a frame. \textit{In contrast, our approach considers learning the specific relations between different parts of the scene or the object under reconstruction \eg body parts of humans in case of human reconstruction \etc.}
+However, these methods mainly rely on latent codes to capture the relation between frames at different timestamps or topological variations within a frame.
+A recent approach Tensor4D \citep{shao2023tensor4d} represents dynamic scenes as a 4D spatiotemporal tensor but does not account for the relative motions between scene elements. \textit{In contrast, our approach considers learning the structural relations between different parts of the scene or the object under reconstruction \eg body parts of humans in case of human reconstruction, \etc.}